TMAlmond/Powershell-scripts/README.md

 # Powershell-scripts
-A repo for Powershell scripts I'm developing while upskilling into Infrastructure
+A repo for PowerShell scripts I'm developing while upskilling into Infrastructure.

 ## Scripts
 ### Get-EndpointInfo.ps1